 Distribution revenues attributable to the delivery of electricity are based on OEB-approved distribution rates and are recognized on an accrual basis and include billed and unbilled revenues.
-Billed revenues are based on electricity delivered as measured from customer meters and includes a fixed monthly charge.
-At the end of each month, electricity delivered to customers since the date of the last billed meter reading is estimated, the fixed charge and the corresponding unbilled revenue is recorded.
+Billed revenues are based on the amount of electricity delivered as measured from customer meters.
+At the end of each month, the amount of electricity delivered to customers since the date of the last billed meter reading is estimated, and the corresponding unbilled revenue is recorded.
 The unbilled revenue estimate is affected by energy consumption, weather, and changes in the composition of customer classes.